WINDSLED FINALIZES SUMMIT EXPEDITION SUCCESSFULLY!

--His crew have witnessed the accelerate melting of the Arctic while they were collecting data on climate change.
+-The crew has witnessed the accelerated melting of the Arctic while collecting data on climate change

-During the expedition, which had scientific and exploration objectives, it has been proven that the wind vehicle, one of a kind in the world , which has been designed by Larramendi, is able to navigate the Arctic territories carrying two tons and up to six crew .
+During the expedition, which had scientific and exploration objectives, it has been proven that the wind vehicle, one of a kind, and designed by Larramendi, is able to navigate Arctic territories carrying two tons (4409 lbs) and a crew of six.

-From the first days of the journey, Larramendi confirmed that the melting of Greenland inland has advanced several weeks this year, with respect to they found only two years ago in the circumnavigation of Greenland 2014.
-Not only the temperatures have been higher, but the night polar winds they expected have behaved erratically.
-They had to divide the convoy of four modules in two parts with two teams to continue the ascent to the summit some times.
+Since the beginning of the journey, Larramendi confirmed that the melting of Greenland inland had advanced several weeks this year with respect to what they found two years ago during the 2014 Greenland Circumnavigation Expedition.
+Not only have the temperatures been higher, but the polar night winds they expected, behaved erratically.
+Occasionally, they had to divide the four-module convoy in two and split the teams to continue the ascent to the summit.

-During the route, the members of the expedition have collected data about the ice and snow conditions, on cosmic radiation for the scientists from the CSIC and the University of Alcala de Henares.
+During the route, members of the expedition have collected data regarding ice and snow conditions and cosmic radiation for CSIC scientists and the University of Alcalá de Henares.

-Once on the ice summit, in the American scientific base Summit Camp (or Summit Station), they also collected scientific instruments for another research in this case led by the American glaciologist Jason Box, form the Geological Survey of Denmark.
-With this material, the expeditioners have made drilling of 13.5 meters depth in different geographic coordinates of the Greenland interior for climate change studies.
+Once on the ice summit, at the American scientific base Summit Camp (or Summit Station), they also collected scientific instrumentation for another research led by the American glaciologist Jason Box, Geological Survey of Denmark.
+With this equipment, the expeditionary drilled 13.5 meters (44 ft)in depth in different geographic coordinates of the Greenland interior for climate change studies.

-As soon as they landed, Larramendi admitted: “This expedition has not been easy because it has being too hot, several degrees above zero up to 2,200 meters of altitude, and because to drag 2,000 kilos of weight is a challenge that has never been attempted before, but we are really happy and satisfied that we have overcome it.
+As soon as they landed, Larramendi admitted: “This expedition has not been easy because it has been too hot, several degrees above zero at 2200 meters (7217 ft) in altitude, and because dragging 2,000 kg (4409 lbs) of weight is a challenge that has never been attempted before.
+In any case, we are really happy and satisfied that we have overcome it.
 We have been repairing the damage on the way and overcoming the difficulties.
-Any other vehicle could have gone ahead in the conditions in which we have done the ice interior.
+Any other vehicle wouldn’t have progressed in the conditions in which we have done the ice interior.”

-It has been demonstrated once again that the simplicity and efficiency of the wind sled is one of a kind to take scientist advantage. ”
+Once again it has been demonstrated that the simplicity and efficiency of the WindSled is one of a kind and to the advantage of science. “